cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. warning::

-   However, in a long running workflow it is best to avoid a repeating cycle that depends forever on a specific cycle point (including the initial point) as this can adversely affect the scheduler's performance.
+   However, in a long running workflow it is best to avoid a repeating cycle that depends forever on a specific cycle point (such as the initial point) as this can adversely affect the scheduler's performance.

 .. code-block:: cylc